 The nights are getting longer, pumpkin-everything is in the grocery stores and the influencers are trying to outdo each other with holiday decorating where ever you scroll on social.
 Before we enter party season, with its influx of invitations, late nights, family commitments and steady flow of wine, now is the perfect time to catch a breath and reset ahead of the festive period.
 Many of us will put pressure on ourselves as the holidays – whether that means sourcing the perfect presents, attending every event we can, dashing up and down the country to visit relatives or playing host.
 But by taking stock of your year so far in the coming weeks, and reflecting on what you might want to adjust, you’ll be laying the groundwork for a more relaxed and enjoyable holiday season.
 And, making small but focused changes now could help lay the foundations for change in 2023, too.
 While January is the traditional time for reassessing your goals and making resolutions, it can sometimes feel like we’re setting ourselves up to fail when we attempt to give our lives a major overhaul at the start of the year.
 After weeks of over-indulging, we’re somehow supposed to ditch all our bad behaviour patterns and acquire plenty of healthy new ones overnight (all while managing to squeeze exercise into some of the shortest, coldest days of the year).
 But if you’ve put in the work beforehand, you’ll probably be well on the way to forming better habits anyway by the time January rolls around.

-Can I reverse insulin resistance?
-Yes!
-The most common solution is to stop eating refined carbohydrates.
-Here’s a simple rule of thumb: if a grain was ground into flour to make a product like bread, pasta, or cereal, it is no longer a whole grain, no matter what the package says!
-Get your carbs from veggies like sweet potatoes and butternut squash.
-If you can tolerate beans and grains, stick to high protein grains like quinoa.
-By replacing carbohydrates with protein and fat, it helps the body become more responsive to insulin and balance blood sugar.
-Exercise is a terrific insulin sensitizer.
-HIIT training can work wonders here.
-Timed eating.
-Stop eating 3 hours before bed and have a 12-14 hour fast between dinner and breakfast.
-If you have dinner at 6 and are done eating at 6:30 PM then wait until 8:30 AM to eat again.
-Remember, it’s not sugar itself that’s the problem – it’s the amount and type of sugar consumed.
-Consuming too much sugar can overwhelm the body over time, to the point where it can no longer handle even small amounts of sugar efficiently.
-Sometimes in the health food world, root vegetables get a bad reputation because they are dense with carbohydrates.
+Ready for a pre-Christmas reset?
+Rather than simply survive, you can actually thrive during this time with grace and gratitude.
+Here are 7 tips to energetically assist you with having a conscious and stress-free holiday season: Sometimes in the health food world, root vegetables get a bad reputation because they are dense with carbohydrates.
 News flash, all carbohydrates are not bad and not created equally.
 Let’s put this thought process to rest and think about the foods as a whole.
 Root vegetables are REAL WHOLE FOODs and do not have any added ingredients and they are rich in nutrients to boot.
 Root vegetables are packed with fiber and antioxidants, and low in calories, fat, and cholesterol.
 Root vegetables are also excellent sources of carotenoids.
 These are naturally occurring pigments that may decrease the risk of certain cancers and help protect your eyes.
 Root vegetables balance hormones by balancing blood sugar through fiber.
 Root vegetables evolved to store nutrients for the plants themselves, so they offer us a true powerhouse of energy, minerals, vitamins and more.
 The root vegetable family includes: beets, burdock, carrots, celeriac, daikon, jicama, kohlrabi, onions, parsnips, potatoes, radishes, rutabaga, taro, turnips, yams, yucca and more.
 Pretty much any vegetable you find underground as the edible root of a plant can be considered in the family.
 Here are 5 Reasons Why Root Vegetables Should Be Eaten Everyday

 But what about the carbs?
 Limiting your carb intake because of concerns about weight gain or insulin resistance?
 You may be trying to avoid “starchy” root vegetables like potatoes, yams, sweet potatoes, carrots and parsnips.
 But “low carb” doesn’t mean no carb.
 If you’re “not eating carbs” it is better to focus on cutting out simple sugars like sucrose and fructose.
 Both are readily absorbed in the gut, unlike the resistant starch present in many of the root veggies we’re talking about.
 Some great ways to get them into your diet daily, is by: